teuk/mediabot_v3/docs/HAILO_3.5.md

   evidence, while late revocation and fallback are exercised by the exact focused runtime contract instead of a timing-sensitive operator race.

-MB720-D is wired on the development line.
-A successful provider does not have to be sabotaged merely to manufacture a live fallback, and a fast provider must not turn qualification into an operator timing race.
-Promotion requires at least one live edited reply with no raw text in diagnostics.
-The exact focused runtime contract then deterministically completes a provider after channel disable, requires the late `disabled` outcome, proves that no candidate is emitted, injects provider failure and proves delivery of the original learned draft.
+The MB720 development gate is complete.
+A live edited reply established the integration path without raw text in diagnostics.
+The exact focused runtime contract then completed a provider after channel disable, required the late `disabled` outcome, proved that no candidate was emitted, injected provider failure and proved delivery of the original learned draft.
+This avoids both a sabotaged live provider and an operator timing race.

-Focused and fast validation is used during these stages.
-The full suite remains reserved for the imminent commit after the development pilot is accepted.
+Focused and fast validation covered the delivery stages, followed by the single full suite attached to the accepted commit.
+Cross-instance rollout and observation are tracked by MB722 in the 3.5 roadmap; they do not reopen the completed MB720 engineering work unless a new defect is observed.